Commercial property represents a significant investment, so it’s vital that the building is adequately insured with the right cover.

 When a property becomes vacant, insurers will usually provide a short period of full cover before you will need to move the property to an unoccupied commercial property policy.
 This may come with restrictions and additional security requirements.

-An empty commercial property can be more difficult to insure because of the increased risk of vandalism, arson, break-ins, or squatters.
+An empty commercial property can be more difficult to insure because of the increased risk of vandalism, arson, break-ins, or the lengthy time it could to when evicting squatters.

 Because of the increased risks, unoccupied property insurance tends to be more expensive than for an occupied property.